What Is Coinsurance?

 Understanding what your healthcare costs mean for your plan

 The coinsurance rate varies depending on your health plan.
-Typically, your coinsurance can be lower if you pay a higher monthly premiumA premium is a fee you pay to your insurance company for a health plan coverage.
+Typically, your coinsurance can be lower if you pay a higher monthly premiumA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost..

 Coinsurance is a cost-share between you and your health insurance company.
 The rate is a percentage of a total medical bill split between you and your insurer.
 For example, your insurance plan may cover 80% of the cost, while you’re responsible for the remaining 20%.